Tuckerton, New Jersey

 Tuckerton is a borough situated on the Jersey Shore, within Ocean County in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 3,577, its highest decennial count ever and an increase of 230 (+6.9%) from the 3,347 recorded at the 2010 census, which in turn had reflected a decline of 170 (−4.8%) from the 3,517 counted in the 2000 census.

 Tuckerton was incorporated as a borough by an act of the New Jersey Legislature on February 18, 1901, from portions of Little Egg Harbor Township.

 The borough is surrounded by Little Egg Harbor Township, but is politically independent.
 Because Tuckerton and Little Egg Harbor share the same 08087 ZIP code and Little Egg Harbor has no true "downtown" area, many refer to Little Egg Harbor and surrounding suburbs as "Tuckerton".
-It is important to note they also share the same school district Pinelands Regional School District, from 7th to Senior years.
+They also share the same school district Pinelands Regional School District, from 7th to Senior years.

 Tuckerton is home to the Tuckerton Seaport, a working maritime museum and village.